 Another steep uphill through the woods (Oregon is flat??) and didn’t see anyone until near the top, where I found Bagels and Eli.
-We were just settling in for a mid-afternoon lunch, but PC texted the group that family friends of his were set up with trail magic a few miles further at a dirt road so we re-packed and booked it down the trail.
+We were just settling in for a mid-afternoon lunch, but PC texted the group that some family friends were set up with trail magic a few miles further at a dirt road so we re-packed and booked it down the trail.

-They had done it properly, carrying in barbecues for hot dogs, with potato salad, fruit, chairs, tons of coolers with pop and beer.
+The family friends had done it properly, carrying in barbecues for hot dogs, with potato salad, fruit, chairs, tons of coolers with pop and beer.
 One friend (who hiked the PCT in the seventies…can you imagine?) had brought ICE CREAM carried on dry ice.
 That’s how you do it.
 Split a pint of Ben and Jerry’s with Bagels wondering if life could get any better.
 Haven’t had a trace of headache in three days and I’m praying that they’re behind me for good.

 We hung around the trail magic for too long, chatting with PC’s friends and the couple of SOBO hikers that were passing through, but quickly on their way for the dinner buffet.
 We didn’t get much further after saying goodbye and helping pack up the trail magic.
 Hiker trained our way for the rest of the evening, mostly through the woods but sometimes getting a break in the trees to get an epic view back at Hood.